trevormcinroe/terra_nova/README.md

 CUDA_VISIBLE_DEVICES= python3 your_recording_script.py
 ```

-## Replay viewer
+## Replay Viewer
-We also provide tool to record and watch batch games that your agents play.
-This tool visualizes the entire gamestate, allowing you to see every aspect of the game.
+After a game has been recorded, you can watch the recording in your browser of choice.
+We recommend Chrome.

-The Viewer runs in browser and uses node, which can be installed on Linux systems like:
+The Viewer uses node, which can be installed on Linux systems like:

 ```bash
 sudo apt install nodejs
 ```

-We recommend Chrome for the best user experience.

 The Viewer also provides plots of various metrics over the course of the game: